kokeshita/kokeshita/README.md

 👋  <h4> Hi, I’m Jazmin! </h4>

-I am a Spanish Linguist from Argentina looking to build a carrer path in Tech as a Computational Linguist.
+I am a Spanish Linguist from Argentina looking for opportunities to learn and build skills in the tech field in all thing language related.

-🤓
-Recently completed a 7 month course in Data Science.

 📖
-I’m currently enrolled in a Natural Language Processing Specialization by DeepLearning AI
+I have completed courses in Data Science, NLP and I'm currently on my way to get certified as a Conversation Designer.

 <!---
 kokeshita/kokeshita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.